My soul proclaims the greatness of the Lord,

 and holy is his Name.

-He has mercy on those who fear him
+His mercy is for those who fear him

 He has shown the strength of his arm,